 Step Four – Backfill

-After you get your plant in the hole, hold it straight up.
+After you get your heavenly bamboo in the hole, hold it straight up.
 Take your other hand and start to backfill the soil.
 Work around the root ball and take time to tamp it in every time you add more soil to get rid of the air pockets.
 When you get halfway done, soak it.
 Continue to fill in the dirt until you reach the top edge of your root ball and the ground level.

 If you planted your bamboo above the ground because you have wet or soggy soil, taper your soil.
 There should be more soil in the base that gently tapers up to the top of the plant’s root ball.
-If you cover the root ball completely with soil, the plant will eventually suffocate.
+If you cover the root ball completely with soil, the heavenly bamboo will eventually suffocate.

 Step Five – Water

-When you get all of the dirt back in around your plant and you’re happy with the placement, it’s time to water.
+When you get all of the dirt back in around your heavenly bamboo and you’re happy with the placement, it’s time to water.
 You want to water the plant so the water sinks to the bottom of the root ball, so saturate the ground.
 Depending on the soil type, this could take several minutes to complete.

 Step Six – Apply Mulch

 Mulch will help you suppress weed growth and conserve moisture.
-Apply your mulch around the base of your plant until it’s approximately 1 or 2-inches thick.
+Apply your mulch around the base of your heavenly bamboo until it’s approximately 1 or 2-inches thick.
 Spread a 3 to 4-inch layer of pine straw around your newly planted shrub.
 The mulch will start to decompose and add nutrients to the soil that your plant can use to grow.
 Leave the root ball exposed.
 If you don’t, this can cause bark rot.